-We retrospectively analyzed the medical records of 125 patients with bladder cancer undergoing radical cystectomy at Clinical Hospital Sveti Duh in the period from January 1.
-2016 to December 31.
-2016.
+We retrospectively analyzed the medical records of 125 patients with bladder cancer undergoing radical cystectomy at Clinical Hospital Sveti Duh in the period from January 1, 2016, to December 31, 2016.
 Based on the preoperative antibiotic prophylaxis, patients were divided into two groups.
-The first group received a combination of CRO 1x2g and MDZ 3x500mg over 3 days (CRO+MDZ group), as already described.
-The second group received a combination of TZP 3x4.5 grams in combination with MDZ 3x500 mg also for 3 days (TZP+MDZ group).
+The first group received a combination of CRO 1x2 g and MDZ 3x500 mg over three days (CRO+MDZ group), as already described.
+The second group received a combination of TZP 3x4.5 g in combination with MDZ 3x500 mg also for three days (TZP+MDZ group).